 Since our entire company’s purpose is to invest ad dollars, we live and breathe media investing, and we can share story after story about cable’s success.
 You should know before reading this that we have no incentive financially to recommend cable over any one media and without meeting with you and discussing your goals, we can’t recommend a media strategy.
 But we’ve seen firsthand the wild success and ROI delivered by cable, when strategically purchased, time and time again!
-So we want to share with you the facts about cable TV advertising.
+So we want to share with you some facts about and tips on how to buy cable TV advertising correctly in 2019.

 Cable television advertising is different than broadcast television advertising.

 Broadcast television advertising is advertising on networks that are broadcasted throughout an entire DMA (Designated Market Area).
 For instance, in the Seattle-Tacoma DMA this means the ads are seen from South of Olympia to North of Bellingham, and East to Cle Elum.

 Cable television advertising allows for geographic targeting on a more micro scale.
 Cable television advertising is sold in geographic areas called “zones”.
 Buying zoned cable television advertising allows advertisers to geographically target areas that are in their target market.

 For instance, a local cosmetic dentist who serves a 5-mile radius would be wise to consider cable television advertising over broadcast television advertising because it’d be rare for a patient to travel 2 hours to visit a dentist.

 You can advertise on specific cable networks that reach your demographics by interests.